Jason Russell House: April 19, 1775

 Monument in the Old Burying Ground, Arlington, Massachusetts, to twelve slain on April 19, 1775.

 On April 19, 1775, the house and its surrounding yard were the site of one of the biggest conflicts of the first battle in the Revolutionary War, resulting in more colonial troop deaths than anywhere else along the battle road.
 As British troops marched back towards Boston, heavy fighting occurred along their route through then Menotomy (which in 1807 was renamed West Cambridge and in 1867 given its present name of Arlington).
 Houses along the way were ransacked and plundered by the retreating British.
 The running battle continued to Jason Russell's house, where Russell was joined by men from Beverly, Danvers, Lynn, Salem, Dedham, and Needham at his house.

 The history of the Jason Russell House on April 19, 1775, is also the history of a family.
 Jason and Elizabeth Russell had raised six surviving children here.
 Three had married and moved to Mason, New Hampshire; a fourth, Thomas had established a grocery store across the street in 1773 and had married the following year.
 Remaining at home were Elizabeth (called Betsey by the family), who was 18, and Noah, who had just turned 12 the previous month.

 But on that day the history of the house and yard became the history of a whole region as part of the Battle of Menotomy.

-Around midnight of the night before, a rider named Paul Revere had passed the house on his mission to warn that the British regulars (soldiers) would be coming by on their way to Lexington and, ultimately, to Concord.
+Around midnight of the night before, Paul Revere had ridden past the house on his mission to warn that the British regulars (soldiers) would be coming by on their way to Lexington and, ultimately, to Concord.
 About half an hour later William Dawes would pass by with the same message.

-And around 2 in the morning about 700 troops under the command of Lieutenant Col. Francis Smith would march “quietly” by.
+Around 3:30 in the morning about 700 British troops under the command of Lieutenant Col. Francis Smith would march “quietly” by.